omernaeem/RFUAV/readme.md

 &nbsp;&nbsp;&nbsp;└── MINI4
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└── imgs
 ## 4.Dataset Download
-Dataset now is publicly available on [Hugging Face](https://huggingface.co/datasets/kitofrank/RFUAV)
+Dataset contains raw frequency data and classification dataset now is publicly available on [Hugging Face](https://huggingface.co/datasets/kitofrank/RFUAV).

+If you are looking for the detection dataset, here’s a [subset](https://app.roboflow.com/rui-shi/drone-signal-detect-few-shot/models) I created—you can use it as a reference.

 ## Citation